stewartbryson/gradle-snowflake/README.md

 # Internal Stages using Snowpark
 Unless you have a heavy investment in Gradle as an organization, this is likely the option you want to use.
 Additionally, if you plan on *sharing* UDFs across Snowflake accounts, this is the option you *have* to use, as JARs need to be in named internal stages.
 Look at the [sample project](examples/internal-stage/) and you'll notice a few differences in the [build file](examples/internal-stage/build.gradle).
-We applied `io.noumenal.gradle.snowflake` and removed `com.github.johnrengelman.shadow` because the `shadow` plugin is automatically applied by the `snowflake`:
+We applied `io.noumenal.gradle.snowflake` and removed `com.github.johnrengelman.shadow` because the `shadow` plugin is automatically applied by the `snowflake` plugin:

 ```
 plugins {